Step One: Prepare Yourself

 Dress appropriately.
 What you wear and how you are groomed create significant impressions on others.
 When in doubt, go conservative.
-This is a professional meeting, not a social event.
+Remember: this is a professional meeting and not a social event.

 Business Formal means a suit in a subdued color.

 Men should wear a tie, dark socks, highly polished shoes (wingtips or similar).
 (Example)

 For women, pantsuits are appropriate.
 If wearing a skirt, it should be at or below the knees.
 Women should wear low heels (2” max) for easy walking.
 (Example)

 Business Casual accepts khakis, trousers, collared shirts (men) without tie.
 Women may wear blouses or knit tops.

 Grooming: For men, clean shaven is best.
 Women should not wear heavy makeup.
 Never wear cologne or other scents.
 Avoid too much jewelry or other distracting accessories.
 Tattoos should be hidden.